-COPD, or chronic obstructive pulmonary disorder, is a lung disease that makes it hard to breathe.
+COPD, or chronic obstructive pulmonary disease, is a lung disorder that makes it hard to breathe.
 The first symptoms can be so mild that people mistakenly chalk them up to "getting old."
 People with COPD may develop chronic bronchitis, emphysema, or both.
 COPD tends to get worse over time, but catching it early, along with good care, can help many people stay active and may slow the disease.

 Symptoms of COPD